Topological and geometric rigidity of nonnegatively curved submanifolds: The case of dimensions

-\begin{lemma} Let $f\colon M^n\to\Q^{n+m}_c, n\geq 4, c\geq 0$, be an isometric immersion satisfying the inequality \eqref{*}.
+which completes the proof of part $(ii)$. \begin{lemma} Let $f\colon M^n\to\Q^{n+m}_c, n\geq 4, c\geq 0$, be an isometric immersion of a compact Riemannian manifold satisfying the inequality \eqref{*}.
 Then the following assertions hold: $(i)$The universal cover of $M^n$ is compact. $(ii)$ If $M^n$ is oriented and $H_p(M^n,\Z)=0$ for all $2\leq p\leq n-2$, then $M^n$ is a homology sphere. \end{lemma} \proof $(i)$ First, assume that $c>0$.
 Then, our assumption implies that the sectional curvature of $M^n$ is bounded below by a positive constant.
 By the Bonnet-Myers theorem, the universal cover of $M^n$ is compact.

 Now, assume that $c=0$.
 Clearly, under our assumption, the manifold $M^n$ has nonnegative Ricci curvature.
 Furthermore, there exists a point $x\in M^n$ such that $H(x)>0$.
 This implies that the Ricci curvature is positive in every tangent direction at $x$.
 A result by Aubin \cite{A}, ensures that the manifold $M^n$ admits a metric of positive Ricci curvature.
 By the Bonnet-Myers theorem, the universal cover of $M^n$ is compact.